Basic First Model

 Problem Setup using Winter Conditions

-Setup a New Model
+Set up a New Model

-Define options that are model parameters and save the file:
+Define model parameters and save the file

 1. Open Ventus.